 All stakeholders, particularly employees, are encouraged to raise concerns and or suggestions through the appropriate Phumelela official.
 Departmental meetings are held where employee concerns are addressed and open dialogue with senior management is encouraged.
 Formal meetings are also held with trade union representatives.

-COMPLIANCE WITH THE KING III CODE OF CORPORATE PRACTICES AND CONDUCT
+COMPLIANCE WITH THE KING IV CODE OF CORPORATE PRACTICES AND CONDUCT

 - * Results of our business risk assessment process

-- * Code of Corporate Practice and Conduct set out in the King III report
+- * Code of Corporate Practice and Conduct set out in the King IV report

 - * Phumelela Code of Ethics

 - * Topics and challenges reported by our peers or raised by industry associations

 - * External initiatives and best practice guidelines, including the GRI G3 guidelines.

 Phumelela’s Board structure and Board committees were established to divide the responsibilities needed for effective governance of the issues material to the Company.

 To ensure a balance of power and authority there is a clear division of responsibilities among the Company’s directors.
 One-third of the non-executive directors retire annually

 by rotation.
 The Board meets on a quarterly basis in line with the financial and strategic processes of the Group.
 The Board also annually reviews the Group’s ability to continue trading